UMNET-perfSONAR/ansible-playbook-perfsonar-archive/readme.md

 ```

 where `Basic asdf` is the value found in `/etc/perfsonar/logstash/proxy_auth.json` on the archive server after deployment.
 If successful, you will see a new entry at `1.1.1.1/opensearchdash/app/discover`.

+For this setup to be secure, TLS must be set up within the Apache reverse proxy that is on `1.1.1.1`.